suckowbiz/fuel/README.md

     mvn test

 ###Integration Tests
 To run integration tests the [Failsafe Plugin](http://maven.apache.org/surefire/maven-failsafe-plugin/) is used.
-Together with invokation of the Failsafe Plugin an embedded JBoss Wildfly server is launched.
+Together with invocation of the Failsafe Plugin an embedded JBoss server is launched.

 Run with: